transmission-remote-gui/transgui/readme.txt

 PORTABLE MODE

 If the program finds the transgui.ini file in the same folder as the binary file, then it will store all configuration and data files in the program's folder, instead of the folder in a user profile.

-ADVANCED PARAMETERS

-There are some parameters in the tramsgui.ini file, that can not be modified via the GUI.

-[Interface]
-; Maximum number of elements in the folder history list MaxFoldersHistory=10